Simply Move More - 8 Ways to Do It

 Or maybe you're just getting back into it.
 Follow these tips:

-• Do intervals at first.
+- Do intervals.
 Choose a slow pace for four minutes, then as fast you can for one minute.
-Continue this alternation for 15 minutes, then end with the slow, cool-down pace.
+Repeat the pattern twice more, then end with the slow, cool-down pace.

 Comments